CodingNomads/articles/movie-tweets/movie-analysis-markdown/MovieAnalysisDraft.md

     max       2875.000000
     Name: user_id, dtype: float64

+Notice that this time above I accessed the column by dot notation.

-This time our data is skewed to the right.
+The output shows you that the data is skewed to the right.
 Notice how the `mean` is much greater than the `median` (50%)

 This skewness is at the extreme: Look how the `max` value is far far away!
 Could there be someone posting more than 2000 times?
 Not likely.